vochant/mpcc_project/README.md

 # MPCC Project

+**Warning:** MPCC Project is not released yet.
+Before the first release, you cannot compile or run it.

 ## Introduction

 **MPCC Project** is a cross-platform integration tool for MPC programming language based on C++.
 MPC means Mirekintoc's "Portable & Customizable" programming language.
 It has a very small source code, which does not take too much time to understand, and is easy to modify, and also has a convenient plug-in loading scheme.